IBM/kif/README.md

 KIF is a knowledge integration framework based on [Wikidata](https://www.wikidata.org/).

-* Using KIF, one can easily combine heterogeneous knowledge sources into a *virtual knowledge base*.
-This behaves like a custom or extended Wikidata and can be queried uniformily using a simple but expressive *pattern language*.
+* Using KIF, one can easily combine heterogeneous knowledge sources into a *virtual knowledge base* which behaves like an extended Wikidata and which can be queried uniformly using a simple but expressive *pattern language*.

 * KIF leverages [Wikidata's data model](https://www.wikidata.org/wiki/Wikidata:Data_model) plus user-defined mappings to construct a unified view of the underlying knowledge sources while keeping track of the context and provenance of their statements.

-* KIF pattern language is based on Wikidata's data model and is embedded in Python—its constructs can be created and operated programatically from within Python.
+* KIF pattern language is based on Wikidata's data model and is embedded in Python—its constructs can be created and operated programmatically from within Python.

 ## Installation ##